crosen188/ibm-containers-interconnect-2017/4-Zero-Downtime-with-Active-Deployment.md

 - [Task 4: Watch and validate the deployment](#task-4-watch-and-validate-the-deployment)

 <br>
 **Important Note**: Active Deploy support for Containers on Bluemix is not yet released.
-This is a preview of the functionality.
-There is no promised commitment of release of function or of availability date.
+At this time, there is no committed availability date.

 ## Overview